-Materials consisted of 48 sentential preambles ending with a numeral phrase containing a missing noun.
+Materials consisted of 48 incomplete Russian sentences ending with a numeral phrase with a missing noun.
 A lemma for the missing noun was provided separately.
-The following is an example of a sentential preamble:
+The following is an example of an experimental sentence:

-(34) V koridore stojali pjatj starinn-yx lakirovann-yx ... | [stul] in corridor stood five old-GEN.PL lacquered-GEN.PL chair 'In the corridor there were five old lacquered ... ' | ['chair']
+(41) V koridore stojali pjatj starinnyx lakirovannyx ... / [stul]

+In corridor stood five old-Gpl. lackered-Gpl. chair

+"In the corridor there were five old lackered..."

-The variables manipulated were the following: (a) the type of numeral (higher, lower); (b) the number of intervening adjectives with GEN.PL (one, two or three); and (c) the gender of the noun (masculine, feminine, neuter).
+The variables manipulated were the following: 1) the type of numeral (higher, lower); 2) the number of intervening adjectives with G.pl. (one, two or three); and 3) the gender of the noun (masculine, feminine, neuter).
 The items were equally represented across each of these three dimensions, and were counterbalanced using a Latin square design.
 The items were presented in a pseudo-randomized order to the participants, so that each participant had a unique ordering of items during the trial.
 Each experimental sentence was followed by a yes/no comprehension question, intended to control whether the participants were attentive to the content of the sentence.
 In addition, four practice sentences were added to the experimental items.